Interview with Francis Neville Selwood

 Description

 Francis Neville Selwood of Invercargill, New Zealand was fascinated with aeroplanes in his youth and lived near an airfield where he could go and watch the aircraft.
 He was keen to volunteer as a pilot but an early rugby injury made that impossible.
 He trained as a navigator and was posted to 75 Squadron in RAF Mepal.
 On one flight he and the flight engineer put out a fire on their aircraft with fire extinguishers.
 On their next flight the Gee broke down and he had to navigate to/from Munich by dead reckoning.
 On the way back they were attacked by two night fighters.
 Neville and his crew took part in Operation Manna.
-They also brought civilians home to their countries after spending the war as refugees in England and so had the experience of seeing prams and suitcases in the bomb bay.
+They also repatriated civilians who had spent the war as refugees in England and so had the experience of seeing prams and suitcases in the bomb bay.
 In later years Neville was inspired to write a song in memory of the crews of Bomber Command which he named, “Men of Air” and set to the tune of Melita.

 Creator